 Chatbots can improve customer trust and loyalty, drive customer service, and reduce cart abandonment.
 There are plenty of chatbots for any industry.
 Consider setting up one for your shop using MobileMonkey, Pandorabots, or Imperson.

 13. Optimize social commerce

-In the past three years, Snapchat and Instagram have allowed influencers to create shoppable content, while TikTok has recently partnered with Shopify to unveil its new in-app shopping feature.
+In the past few years, Snapchat and Instagram have allowed influencers to create shoppable content, while TikTok has partnered with Shopify to unveil its new in-app shopping feature.
 To optimize social commerce, identify your brand’s strongest platforms and use native analytics to personalize your audience interactions.
 Partnering with an influencer would be a great start as well.

 14. Create an augmented reality (AR) experience

 The AR market is flourishing within the metaverse.
 It not only offers a unique shopping experience for consumers but also reduces the risk of misleading sales.
-Snapchat’s 2021 Global Report on Consumer AR finds that 94% of consumers will use AR at the same level and more when shopping in 2022.
-A projected 101.6 million consumers will be using AR at least once a month this year.

 Many home and fashion brands have integrated AR technologies to promote their products.
 IKEA, for example, allows users to test its product in real-time using realistically looking and true-to-scale 3D products.
 AR platform Spark AR Studio can help you create a similar immersive experience in your shop without hacking a single code.